gsoules/MkDocs/digital-archive/docs/user/recently-viewed.md

     The recently viewed items list only tracks items that you have viewed or flagged when searching `This site`.
 It does not track items when you are viewing `All sites`.

+    The maximum number of items in the list is 16.

 ---